-Humidity on the hair
+Humidity and your hair

 You may have just spent a good portion of your morning trying to tame your mane but upon stepping outside your efforts are dashed.
 Damn it!

-Healthy hair generally keeps about 15 percent of water weight, in humid conditions it can retain roughly 30 percent of total moisture.
+Healthy hair generally keeps about 15 percent of water weight, in humid conditions, it can retain roughly 30 percent of total moisture.
 Damaged hair, and porous strands, however, can absorb up to 55 percent, a factor that produces unrelenting frizz, puffy locks and dullness.